Swung0x48/BallanceMMO/README.md

 3. Building!

+    + **Linux/macOS**
         - Ninja

             ```commandline
-        chmod +x build.sh
+            chmod +x build_server.sh
-        ./build.sh
+            ./build_server.sh
             cd build
             ninja
             ```

         - GNU Make

             ```commandline
-        chmod +x build.sh
+            chmod +x build_server.sh
-        ./build.sh -G
+            ./build_server.sh -G
             cd build
             make
             ```

         You may also want to supply command line arguments such as `-DCMAKE_BUILD_TYPE=Release` when running `build.sh`, to specify the build type.

         If CMake failed to find openssl for some reason, you may need to specify path to openssl yourself.

         For example:

         ```commandline
-    $ ./build.sh -DOPENSSL_ROOT_DIR="/usr/local/opt/openssl@1.1/"
+        $ ./build_server.sh -DOPENSSL_ROOT_DIR="/usr/local/opt/openssl@1.1/"
         ```

+    + **Windows**

+        We're using vcpkg to take care of our dependencies on Windows.
+It should be automatically called during CMake setup.

+        ```commandline
+        > .\build_server.bat
+        ```

+        Open and compile the generated Visual Studio Solution file in `build_server` after finishing this, and you should be fine to go.

 4. Run your server!